humanprotocol/human-protocol/packages/core-foundry/test.md

 3. If we use viaIR, how will it affect to the gas cost?

-Using viaIR, gas cost will be reduced.
+Using viaIR, gas cost decreased slightly.
+Use : forge snapshot --diff with and without via-ir=true in Foundry.toml

 4. If we move to Foundry, can we still upgrade deployed proxies?